-Fig. 2.
-System diagram and data flow

-cessing steps of the DECODE system, which can use received signal strength or location-coordinates for estimation.
+Fig. 2 illustrates the system design and key processing steps of the DECODE system, which can use received signal strength or location coordinates for estimation.
 Both approaches share a number of common data collection and preprocessing steps.

 In both cases, the receiver measures the received signal strength for packets emitted from transmitters.
-It reports a transmitter identifier, signal strength and a reception timestamp for each observation to the DECODE processing unit, usually over an existing wired network infrastructure.
-In our prototype, we have implemented DECODE by monitoring the RSSI indicators reported for each packet reception by the receiver.
-RSSI has been shown to be a good indicator of channel quality [24], hence it should provide adequate information about fading patterns.
-RSSI is also available across all wireless technologies, which allows measuring co-movement across different transmitters.
-For each transmitter, DE-CODE first performs time alignment and interpolation to facilitate later processing in the face of missing samples.
+It reports a transmitter identifier, signal strength, and a reception timestamp for each observation to the DECODE processing unit, usually over an existing wired network infrastructure.
+In our prototype, we have implemented DECODE by monitoring the RSSI values reported for each packet reception by the receiver.
+RSSI has been shown to be a good indicator of channel quality [24]; hence, it should provide adequate information about fading patterns.
+RSSI is also available across all wireless technologies, which allows measuring comovement across different transmitters.
+For each transmitter, DECODE first performs time alignment and interpolation to facilitate later processing in the face of missing samples.
 It then extracts periods of high signal variance, which are likely to correspond to movement of transmitters.